Firesphere/silverstripe-haveibeenpwnd/readme.md

 `allow_pwnd` If set to true, passwords that appear in the Have I been Pwnd database will be allowed

 `save_pwnd` If set to true, all the breaches in which the user's username or email address appears

-`pwn_treshold` If set to 0, a user may use the password despite it being breached.
-If set to another number, the password may be used if the amount of breaches is lower than the treshold.
-This parameter is ignored if `allow_pwnd` is set to false

 ## Applying the validator extension to other PasswordValidators